openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ecosystem/datumaro.rst

       annotations.
 Please see `SplitTask` for the task-specific split.

 6. Export the cleaned and unified dataset for follow-up workflows such as model training.
-Go to :doc:`OpenVINO™ Training Extensions <openvino-training-extension`.
+Go to :doc:`OpenVINO™ Training Extensions <openvino-training-extensions>`.

 If the results are unsatisfactory, add datasets and perform the same steps, starting with dataset annotation.